-DLA Piper has advised the OTP Prime Property Investment Fund on its acquisition of the Skypark office building in Budapest from a real estate fund managed by GLL Real Estate Partners.
+DLA Piper has advised the OTP Property Fund Management on its acquisition of the BSR Center office building on Vaci ut in Budapest from a real estate fund managed by GLL Real Estate Partners.
 The seller was advised by Lakatos, Koves and Partners.

 Kinstellar Hungary has advised a syndicate of banks consisting of Erste Group Bank AG, Erste Bank Hungary Zrt., K&H Bank Zrt., UniCredit Bank Hungary Zrt. and UniCredit SpA – led by Erste – in connection with a EUR 335 million credit facility to Granit Polus for refinancing existing loans and providing a capex credit line for the WestEnd City Center shopping mall in Budapest.
 EY Law advised the borrowers on the deal.

 Noerr, working alongside global counsel Mayer Brown, has advised IDI Gazeley on the USD 2.4 billion acquisition of its European division, Gazeley, by the Singaporean warehouse operator Global Logistic Properties.
 GLP acquired Gazeley from the portfolio of the Canadian real estate investor Brookfield Asset Management.

 Szabo Kelemen and Partners has successfully represented Berlington Hungary kft. and several other Hungarian gambling operators against the Hungarian State in their claims for damages caused by the Hungarian legislation, which, in 2012, banned the operation of slot machines in arcade halls without providing a transitionary period and without indemnification.